razaibi/Wirup/docs/index.md

 http-server
 ```

-Alternatively you code host your project in any webservers like any server side technologies like **ASP.Net Core, Bottle, Flask.**
+Alternatively you code host your project in any webserver and couple with technologies like **ASP.Net Core, Bottle, Flask** and many more.

 ## Features

-- **Two-Way-Data-Binding**
+- **One-Way-Data-Binding**

-Wirup takes care of keeping in sync your UI elements and their data sources.
+Wirup aims to keep your UI element(s) in sync with your data.
+This may be a move away from the initial approach to accomodate two-way binding.
+This is a conscious decision to minimize overhead in the framework and keeping it light weight.

 - **Component Portability**

 Developers can quickly define small snippets of code as components and use them across the application.
-Components become condensed into small re-usable tags which can dropped into any templates.
+Components become condensed into small re-usable tags which can dropped into any views.
 Also, their bound-data works right out of the box!!

 - **Easy Routing**

 Routing is one of the more complex behavior(s) to control with UI frameworks.
-Wirup provides a safe **hash-tag based** approach.
+Wirup provides a safe **hash-tag** based approach.
 Just define your routes with the templates and keep moving on.

 - **Consistent behavior**